Touch The Sun, the winner of an International Emmy Award, is a series of four telemovies of 95 minutes each.

 The telemovies feature mystery, comedy, pathos and fantasy; and encourage young viewers to explore issues such as growing up, being different, resolving conflict and fears, seeking identity and working out values.

-Because Sam has lived in the city, he thinks he knows it all.
-He is also a bully.
-His cousin Badge is quite different: for him life has been a constant struggle against nature.
-The antagonistic situation between the two boys becomes heightened when they set out into the bush in search of a lost cow.
-Little by little though, the children learn to overcome their differences and even to appreciate the good points that each other has to offer.
+Sam is a bully.
+He has lived in the city, and thinks he knows it all.
+His cousin Badge is quite different – life has been a constant struggle against nature.
+The antagonism between the boys becomes heightened when they set out into the bush in search of a lost cow.
+But gradually they learn to overcome their differences, and even to appreciate the good points that each other has to offer.

 Sophia and Nikos are inner-city kids who win a plot of bushland as a prize in a television quiz show.
 The children journey with their grandfather to visit the property, 3,000 kilometres from home, and discover a mysterious, beautiful and magical place.
 But soon the children’s lives are thrown into turmoil as their family and friends argue over what should be done with the land.

-Alice and her mother, Sue, have been managing quite well on their own for some time, so Alice is not impressed when her father, Jack, decides to return home to live.
-Alice leaves home in disgust.
-On the road she meets Mick.
-They team up and eventually go in search of the outstation where MIck's community is living.
-They have few survival skills and become lost in the desert.
-By this time a search party has been out looking for the children and it takes a car accident, which nearly costs Jack his life, for Alice to realise that her father really does love her.
+Alice and her mother have been managing quite well on their own, so Alice is not impressed when her father, Jack, decides to come back home.
+She runs away in disgust and meets Mick, an Aboriginal boy searching for the outstation where his family lives.
+When the children become lost in the desert, a search party is organised.
+It takes a car accident, which nearly costs Jack his life, for Alice to realise that her father really does love her.